Legislative Information for Business Owners

 Recording of the PFAS in Food Packaging Webinar

-Effective Jan 1 2024, employers of 50 or more people are required to display posters explaining new legislation impacting the workplace.
+Employers of 50 or more people are required to display posters explaining new legislation impacting the workplace.
 Click HERE below to see what posters are required and how to download them.

+As of July 1, 2023, non-competition provisions are no longer enforceable against Minnesota employees or independent contractors in most situations.
 Minnesota’s law prohibits any covenant not to compete that is contained in a contract or agreement with an employee or independent contractor.
 READ MORE

 On May 24, 2023, Governor Tim Walz signed into law legislation that further expands protections for nursing and pregnant employees in Minnesota.
 The amendment, included in Senate File 3035, builds on the changes that became effective in January 2022 to Minnesota’s nursing mothers and pregnancy accommodations law (Minn.
 Stat. § 181.939).
 READ MORE